|An unknown older skater.|

 I will soon have to take my own advice on this one.
 Seven months ago I broke my leg on a 6' high mini ramp.
 I had surgery and they put in a bunch of hardware.
 I just had a screw removed four weeks ago.
 My ankle is not nearly as flexible as it used to be.
 I do not know if I will ever again be able to skate (or walk) as well as I did before the injury.
 As soon as I get back on the board, I have to go at with an open mind, and not bring any expectations from the past with me.
 Things simply will not be the same.
 Even assuming that I will eventually be able to skate at the same level again (big assumption), I have to work my way back up to that point.
 It's not going to happen on Day 1.
-Moral of the Story: Have NO past-based assumptions about what you "should" be able to do.
+Moral of the Story: Have NO past-based assumptions about what you "should" be able to do in the present.

 2. MINIMIZING INJURY